Irrelon/ForerunnerDB/readme.md

 	});

 ## Indexes & Performance
 ForerunnerDB currently supports basic indexing for performance enhancements when querying a collection.
-You can create an index on a collection using the ensureIndex() method:
+You can create an index on a collection using the ensureIndex() method.
+ForerunnerDB will utilise the index that most closely matches the query you are executing.
+In the case where a query matches multiple indexes the most relevant index is automatically determined.
+Let's setup some data to index:

+	var db = new ForerunnerDB(),
-	var names = ['Jim', 'Bob', 'Bill', 'Max', 'Jane', 'Kim', 'Sally', 'Sam'], tempName,
+		names = ['Jim', 'Bob', 'Bill', 'Max', 'Jane', 'Kim', 'Sally', 'Sam'], collection = db.collection('test'),
+		tempName,
 		tempAge,
 		i;

-	for (i = 0; i < 10000; i++) {
+	for (i = 0; i < 100000; i++) {
 		tempName = names[Math.ceil(Math.random() * names.length) - 1];
 		tempAge = Math.ceil(Math.random() * 100);